martonbognar/ipe-exposure/06_benchmarks/README.md

 > :warning: To simultaneously debug multiple devices, multiple instances of CCS need to be launched with different workspaces selected.

-> :warning: Because of an [MSP-EXP430FR5969 CPU bug](https://e2e.ti.com/support/tools/code-composer-studio-group/ccs/f/code-composer-studio-forum/1098582/msp430fr2155), the `timer` project will unfortunately pause the debugger on every `printf` statement.
+> :warning: Because of an [MSP-EXP430FR5969 CPU bug](https://e2e.ti.com/support/tools/code-composer-studio-group/ccs/f/code-composer-studio-forum/1098582/msp430fr2155), the `timer_5969` project will unfortunately pause the debugger on every `printf` statement.
 Hence, you need to manually resume (F8, :arrow_forward:) the `timer` program several times to see the measurements output in the CCS console.

 Import the two projects in the two separate workspaces, and launch the debug sessions from there.
 For the `timer` project, you will have the change the port used for debugging, this can be done via "Project > Properties > General > Connection".